 Beach Towel: You don’t need a reason for this, do you?
 Pack a compatible one.

-Snorkelling Gear: Most of the hotels and resorts in Seychelles do not lend snorkelling gear so it would be wise to pack your own snorkelling gear.
-Moreover, there are many snorkeling points mostly in Praslin and La Digue where you need to travel by car or bicycle hence you would need your own snorkeling gear as there aren’t any shops around these places to lend you this gear for a rent.
+Snorkelling Gear: Most of the hotels and resorts in Seychelles do not lend snorkeling gear so it would be wise to pack your own snorkeling gear.
+Moreover, there are many snorkeling points mostly in Praslin and La Digue where you need to travel by car or by bicycle hence you would need your own snorkeling gear as there aren’t any shops around these places to lend you this gear for a rent.

 Flash Light: Some of the roads in smaller islands like La Digue don’t have street lights, so in case you are heading back little late or venturing out in search of restaurants for dinner then it would be a good idea to carry a flashlight.

-Medicine: Do carry some basic medicine for fever, diarrhoea, sea sickness and headache.
+Medicine: Do carry some basic medicine for fever, diarrhea, seasickness, and headache.
 We did see a hospital near the Inter-Island ferry terminal in Mahe but finding a pharmacy in other islands might be a hassle.
 So it would be advisable to carry some basic medication.

 Mosquito repellent: Make sure you pack a good insect repellent to ward off the bugs.

 Journal: Don’t forget to take a journal or notebook to scribble down your emotions, ideas, and inspirations.

 Pack well and enjoy the beauty of Seychelles